IDN Catalogue Profile - Specification

 Abstract

-This document is the formal data model specification of the IDN Catalogue Profile which is a profile of DCAT, the Data Catalog Vocabulary.
-Where DCAT is designed for the representation of data catalogues and their content in general, this profile of it aims to cater for the enhanced representation of indigenous data governance.
+Where schema.org is a general-purpose of data elements for documenting Internet resources, DCAT is designed for the representation of data catalogues and their content in general, and PROV-O for representations of provenance in general, this profile aims to cater for the enhanced representation of Indigenous data and its governance concerns.

 Namespaces